-((te-1!e!
-1 Contaminant (( (units) )) ((traditional MCL in mg/L)) MCL or SAL (units match lab results) To convert lab results for CCR, multiply by MCL or SAL in CCR units MCLG in CCR units Major Sources in Drinking Water Health Effects Language Heptachlor (( (ppt) )) (( .0004 )) .4 ppb (( 1,000,000 )) 1000 400 ppt 0 Residue of banned pesticide Some people who drink water containing heptachlor in excess of the MCL over many years could experience liver damage and may have an increased risk of getting cancer.
-Heptachlor epoxide (( (ppt)) )) (( .0002 )) .2 ppb (( 1,000,000 )) 1000 200 ppt 0 Breakdown of heptachlor Some people who drink water containing heptachlor epoxide in excess of the MCL over many years could experience liver damage, and may have an increased risk of getting cancer.
-Hexachlorobenzene (( (ppb) )) (( :001 )) 1 ppb (( 1000 )) - 1 ppb 0 Discharge from metal refineries and agricultural chemical factories Some people who drink water containing hexachlorobenzene in excess of the MCL over many years could experience problems with their liver or kidneys, or adverse reproductive effects, and may have an increased risk of getting cancer.
-Hexachlorocyclo- pentadiene (( (ppb) ))) ((-05)) 50 ppb ((1000)) - 50 ppb 50 ppb Discharge from chemical factories Some people who drink water containing hexachlorocyclopentadiene well in excess of the MCL over many years could experience problems with their kidneys or stomach.
-Lindane ((( ppt) ))) (( .0002 )) .2 ppb (( 1,000,000 )) 1000 200 ppt 200 ppt Runoff/ leaching from insecticide used on cattle, lumber, gardens Some people who drink water containing lindane in excess of the MCL over many years could experience problems with their kidneys or liver.
-Methoxychlor (( (ppb) )) ((:04)) 40 ppb ((1000)) - 40 ppb 40 ppb Runoff/ leaching from insecticide used on fruits, vegetables, alfalfa, livestock Some people who drink water containing methoxychlor in excess of the MCL over many years could experience reproductive difficulties.
-Oxamyl [Vydate] (( (ppb) )) ((-2)) 200 ppb ((1000)) - 200 ppb 200 ppb Runoff/ leaching from insecticide used on apples, potatoes and tomatoes Some people who drink water containing oxamyl in excess of the MCL over many years could experience slight nervous system effects.
-PCBs [Polychlorinated biphenyls] (( (ppt) )) (( .0005 )) .5 ppb (( 1,000,000 )) 1000 500 ppt 0 Runoff from landfills; Discharge of waste chemicals Some people who drink water containing PCBs in excess of the MCL over many years could experience changes in their skin, problems with their thymus gland, immune deficiencies, or reproductive or nervous system difficulties, and may have an increased risk of getting cancer.
-Pentachlorophenol (( (ppb) )) (( .001 )) 1 ppb ((1000)) - 1 ppb 0 Discharge from wood preserving factories Some people who drink water containing pentachlorophenol in excess of the MCL over many years could experience problems with their liver or kidneys, and may have an increased risk of getting cancer.
+((traditional MCL in mg/L)) To convert MCL or SAL (units match lab results for CCR, MCL or SAL in MCLG in Major Sources in Contaminant (((units))) lab results) multiply by CCR units CCR units Drinking Water Health Effects Language Heptachlor (((ppt)))) ((.0004)) .4 ppb ((1,000,000)) 1000 400 ppt 0 Residue of banned pesticide Some people who drink water containing heptachlor in excess of the MCL over many years could experience liver damage and may have an increased risk of getting cancer.
+Heptachlor epoxide (((ppt))) ((.0002)) .2 ppb ((1,000,000)) 1000 200 ppt 0 Breakdown of heptachlor Some people who drink water containing heptachlor epoxide in excess of the MCL over many years could experience liver damage, and may have an increased risk of getting cancer.
+Hexachlorobenzene (((ppb))) ((.001)) 1 ppb ((1000)) - 1 ppb 0 Discharge from metal refineries and agricultural chemical factories Some people who drink water containing hexachlorobenzene in excess of the MCL over many years could experience problems with their liver or kidneys, or adverse reproductive effects, and may have an increased risk of getting cancer.
+Hexachlorocyclo- pentadiene (((ppb))) ((-05)) 50 ppb ((1000)) - 50 ppb 50 ppb Discharge from chemical factories Some people who drink water containing hexachlorocyclopentadiene well in excess of the MCL over many years could experience problems with their kidneys or stomach.
+Lindane (((ppt)))) ((.0002)) .2 ppb ((1,000,000)) 1000 200 ppt 200 ppt Runoff/ leaching from insecticide used on cattle, lumber, gardens Some people who drink water containing lindane in excess of the MCL over many years could experience problems with their kidneys or liver.
+Methoxychlor (((ppb)))) ((.0 4)) 40 ppb ((1000)) - 40 ppb 40 ppb Runoff/ leaching from insecticide used on fruits, vegetables, alfalfa, livestock Some people who drink water containing methoxychlor in excess of the MCL over many years could experience reproductive difficulties.
+Oxamyl [Vydate] (((ppb))) ((-2)) 200 ppb ((1000)) - 200 ррь 200 ppb Runoff/ leaching from insecticide used on apples, potatoes and tomatoes Some people who drink water containing oxamyl in excess of the MCL over many years could experience slight nervous system effects.
+PCBs [Polychlorinated biphenyls] (((ppt))) ((.0005)) .5 ppb ((1,000,000)) 1000 500 ppt 0 Runoff from landfills; Discharge of waste chemicals Some people who drink water containing PCBs in excess of the MCL over many years could experience changes in their skin, problems with their thymus gland, immune deficiencies, or reproductive or nervous system difficulties, and may have an increased risk of getting cancer.
+Pentachlorophenol (((ppb)))) ((.001)) 1 ppb ((1000)) - 1 ppb 0 Discharge from wood preserving factories Some people who drink water containing pentachlorophenol in excess of the MCL over many years could experience problems with their liver or kidneys, and may have an increased risk of getting cancer.
 PFOA 10 ppt Ξ 10 ppt N/A Run-off or leaching from firefighting foam, industrial discharge, and landfills; wastewater treatment plants Some people who drink water containing PFOA in excess of the SAL over many years may experience problems with their cholesterol, liver, thyroid or immune system; have high blood pressure during pregnancy, have babies with lower birthweights; and be at higher risk of getting certain types of cancers.
+When water levels of PFOA are much higher than the SAL, shorter periods of exposure are of concern.